I'm A Functional Medicine Expert, And I Swear By This Greens Powder Supplement

 My review of mbg organic veggies+.

-I eagerly kept an eye on the mailbox until my delivery of organic veggies+ powder arrived—I was so excited to finally gobble down nutritious veggies without gagging on a salad.
+I eagerly kept an eye on the mailbox until my delivery of organic veggies+ powder arrived—I was so excited to finally gobble down vegetable nutrition and fiber without gagging on a salad.
+Oh, and this product also delivers organic fruits too (fruit + veg, even better).
 As soon as it arrived I tried it three different ways: with just water, with pineapple juice, and in a smoothie.

 When I mixed it with water, it didn't taste awful (huge score!)—the drink went down easy and helped to move things right along.* The pineapple-and-water combo was probably my fave because it added a teeny bit of sweetness and made me feel like I was on vacation (very important when you haven't been out of the house in months).
 In the smoothie, it didn't have an overbearing greens taste, and I was even able to sneak it into my boyfriend's morning smoothie without getting an eye roll, which was a big bonus.